-The nomination process closed February 8, 2013.
-Winners will be notified sometime August/September, and honored at an awards ceremony in Washington, D.C. in October.
+The nominations process is now closed.
+Winners will be notified sometime in August/September, and will be honored at an awards ceremony in Washington, DC in October.

 -be accessible and appeal to a broad, public audience;